Home equity: Definition and function

 Homeowners acquire equity in their home from two sources.
 They purchase equity with their down payment and the principal portion of any payments they make against their mortgage.
-They also benefit from a gain in equity when the value of the property increases.
-Investors typically look to purchase properties that will grow in value, causing the equity in the property to increase, thus providing a return on their investment when the property is sold.
+Definitionally, this results in the immediate creation of home equity in the amount of the down payment at the time of purchase with equity increasing with each payment (in cases of standard amortizing loans).
+The property's equity increases as the debtor makes payments against the mortgage balance.